MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 :::image type="content" source="media/enhanced-data-model/site-details.png" alt-text="Site details.":::

-You will also be able to view the data model being used from with the **Setup** workspace in the design studio.
+You'll also be able to view the data model being used from with the **Setup** workspace in the design studio.

 You can also identify the data model used by opening the **Portals Management app** application as the new data model application name will be **Power Pages Management** instead of **Portals Management** application.

 :::image type="content" source="media/enhanced-data-model/power-pages-management.png" alt-text="Power Pages Management app.":::

-When using the [Power Platform CLI](../configure/power-platform-cli.md), you will be able to view which data model is being used by site with the following command:
+When using the [Power Platform CLI](../configure/power-platform-cli.md), you'll be able to view which data model is being used by site with the following command:

 `pac paportal list -v`